akash-network/cosmos-omnibus/README.md

 ### Binary download

-The node binary can be downloaded at runtime when using the Generic image detailed above.
-This information can be sourced from `CHAIN_JSON` if the attributes are available, or configured manually.
+The node binary can be downloaded at runtime when using the [Generic image](#generic-image-binary-downloaded-at-runtime).
+All configuration can be sourced from `CHAIN_JSON` if the attributes are available, or configured manually.
 You will need to set `PROJECT`, `PROJECT_BIN` and `PROJECT_DIR` if these can't be sourced from `CHAIN_JSON`.

 |Variable|Description|Default|Examples|
 |---|---|---|---|